jimmyskull/LUAunit/doc/index.rst

         return closure
     end

 We want to test the type of the value returned by adder and its behavior.
-LuaUnit provides assertion for type testing (see `Type assertions`_ ).
+LUAUnit provides assertion for type testing (see `Type assertions`_ ).
 In this case, we use :func:`assertIsFunction`::